glencbz/Digital-World-Learning/readme.md

 When we modify the value of the inner list directly (`a[0][0] = 0`), `a` and `b` are still pointing to the same location in memory, but we are changing the value at that location.
 Therefore `a` and `b` will both be 'changed', even though `b` is copied.

+If you want both lists to be independent, you will need to deep copy instead.
+This would create a new list for `b` and thus changes to `a` will no longer affect `b`.

 More technical explanation: https://docs.python.org/2/library/copy.html

 **Backslashes(\\) and escape sequences**